 LOCATION: Stoke

-POSITION PURPOSE: To support the Specialist Equipment Centre operations by assisting in the safe, efficient preparation of specialist equipment and orders, organisation and storage of equipment, monitoring of stock levels, and loading/unloading vehicles, to ensure timely delivery of our specialist equipment to meet Project timelines.
+POSITION PURPOSE: To support the Specialist Equipment Centre operations by assisting in the safe and efficient preparation of specialist equipment and orders.
+This includes the organisation and storage of equipment, monitoring of stock levels, and loading/unloading vehicles, to ensure timely delivery of our specialist equipment to meet project timelines.

 This position is responsible for helping to ensure the safety, cleanliness, and organisation of yard operations within area of responsibility, working closely with other yard teams to ensure this overall.